Modern times: toilet paper with that order?

 “And I came up with the idea … let’s doing something about this.”

-So because Parent buys in bulk, he ordered a 96-roll box of TP.
+So because Parent buys in bulk, he ordered a 96-roll box of toilet paper.
 Ten went home, the other 86 to those purchasing a large one-topping pizza, one per customer.

 What would have been goofy even days ago, seemed like perfect sense Thursday, according to those on the Zio’s Twelve 21 Facebook page.